rvagg/archived-npm-download-db/README.md

 * `rank`: the ranking of the package over the latest period for which a ranking was calculated for this package
 * `day`: the day on which the ranking was taken (recorded as the day prior to the `rank()` operation)
 * `count`: the download count for the package during the period for which the ranking was considered
+* `total`: the total number of packages considered for the ranking this data was produced from

+### `db.topPackages([ count, ]callback)`

+Generate a list of top ranked packages.
+By default `count` is `100` if not provided.
+If provided, `count` will be capped to a maximum of `1000`.
+The callback will receive either an `Error` or an `Array` containing a rank-sorted list of rank objects as returned by `db.packageRank()` (above).

 ### `db.allPackages`

 Contains an `Array` with the names of all of the packages for which download data could be fetched during the last update operation (will be undefined until an update is performed).
+This value may be cached across instances.

+### `db.periodAllTotal`

+Contains an integer representing the total number of downloads during the ranking period _last used_ for ranking.
+This value may be cached across instances.

 ## License